Mohammad-soqar/Plant_AI/README.md

 3. Configure the environment:
    - Navigate to the `utils` folder.
-   - Update the `Env` class in `env.dart` with your specific API keys and configuration:
+   - Create the `env.dart` and create the `Env` class in with your specific API keys and configuration:
      ```dart
      class Env {
        static const String apiBaseUrl = 'https://api.example.com';